Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 Do I have to live there, or can I Airbnb a secondary home in Nicosia right now?

-Owners of secondary homes and investment properties can legally operate short-term rentals in Nicosia, as long as the property itself is properly registered as a self-service accommodation establishment.
+Owners of secondary homes and investment apartments can therefore operate short-term rentals in Nicosia if the unit is legal, registered and suitable for self-catering accommodation.

 Get fresh and reliable information about the market in Nicosia